WEB a

 - About legacy font aspect ratios, from CRT days: https://16colo.rs/ansiflags.php

 - More on aspect ratios: Block chars (█) look best with wider fonts that have an aspect ratio close to 1:2.
-Eg. the super-skinny Iosevka font with ratio 1:4 will have super skinny distorted ANSI output.
+Eg. the super-skinny Iosevka font with ratio 1:4 will have super skinny distorted block-art output.

 -